Last Modified: 3/26/2018 Location: FL, PR, USVI Business: Part A, Part B

 Part II – Request access to SPOT

-If you do not have an EIDM account, please view Part I of the process.
+If you do not have an EIDM account, please view the complete registration instructions.
 If you are already logged into the EIDM portal and your identity has been verified through Remote Identification Proofing, skip to Step 4 of the process.

 1. Navigate to CMS’ EIDM portal: